The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Method and implementation

 \section{Method and implementation}

 We employ the electronic structure code Smeagol~\cite{ro.ga.06,book1}, which implements DFT through the Green's function formalism.
-Smeagol uses a linear combination of atomic orbitals (LCAO) basis set according to a multiple-zetas scheme \cite{Szabo} and obtains the LSDA KS Hamiltonian from the DFT package Siesta~\cite{so.ar.02}.
-However, the equations presented in the following are general and can be readily implemented in any other DFT code based on the LCAO approach.
+Smeagol uses a linear combination of atomic orbitals (LCAO) basis set $\{\phi_\alpha\}$ and obtains the LSDA Kohn-Sham (KS) Hamiltonian from the DFT package Siesta~\cite{so.ar.02}.
+We note however that the equations presented in the following are general and can be readily implemented in any other DFT code based on the LCAO approach.
+Each basis orbital in Smeagol and Siesta is characterized by its integer index $\alpha$, which is a collective label including the atom, the orbital, and the angular momentum indices.
+The orbital index can run over different radial functions corresponding to the same angular momentum following to a multiple-zetas scheme \cite{Szabo,so.ar.02}.
+The spin-dependent DFT KS Hamiltonian of a system $\hat H^\sigma$ can be represented in its matrix form $H^\sigma$ of elements $H^\sigma_{\alpha\beta}=\langle \phi_\alpha \vert \hat H^\sigma \vert \phi_\beta\rangle$, where $\sigma=\uparrow, \downarrow$ labels the spin.
+Since in general the basis orbitals are non-orthogonal, we also need to introduce the overlap matrix $S$ of elements $S_{\alpha\beta}=\langle \phi_\alpha\vert \phi_\beta \rangle$ (Ref. \cite{so.ar.02}), which are spin-independent.